 Okay.
 So you found the coolest gadgets available to have meetings with, collaborate with, and otherwise communicate (or so you think) with the company’s new distributed employee network.
 Are you done?
 Of course not.
 There are so many things that happen as a matter of course when working with colleagues and employees in the same office that are absent in the virtual work environment.
 Things like a sense of connection with each other, total understanding of the direction and how I as an employee on an island connected only by the tether of the Internet fit into the plan.

-According to Phil Montero, noted expert in virtual work, it starts and ends with communication, and not just setting up the wireless network, but really connecting.
+This starts and ends with communication, and not just setting up the wireless network, but really connecting.
 If you’ve read my blog post (okay, article) on “The Expectations Game,” you know that dealing with customer expectations and controlling them up front is critical to project success in the world of consulting.
 The same applies to virtual co-workers and employees, in spades!
 The first communication element necessary is to set up the protocol, the ground rules for how communication will occur.
 What happens on a web meeting?
 When is teleconferencing or Skype videoconferencing required?
 What about email and text usage?
 And lest we forget, at what point is face-to-face meeting and hand shaking essential?
 Leaders of distributed workforces need to establish that protocol with their teams early and reinforce it often.

 This only scratches the surface of setting up a distributed or virtual work environment for your company and overcoming barriers to success.
 It should, however, emphasize the need to take a structured approach to making it happen at your company.